skip to Main Content

 3. Children with pets may be healthier.

 Let’s face it, the business of growing up is tough!
 But having a pet makes it easier.
 Pets never judge, never tell your secrets, and always look at you as though you are the smartest, most important person on the planet.
-So it shouldn’t come as a surprise that kids with pets are less likely to suffer from anxiety and have more self-confidence than those that don’t.
+So it shouldn’t come as a surprise that kids with pets are less likely to suffer from anxiety and have more self-confidence and higher self-esteem than those that don’t.

 5. Pets bring the family together.